0xIronGoat/pid-checker/README.md

 The scripts should pass in their script name and current PID, which `pid_check.sh` will then use to check if there's an existing PID for that script name.
 If there is an existing PID matching that script name, it will check if it is a different PID from the one that called it (i.e. if it is a previous instance of the parent script running).
 If any PID is found that doesn't match this, then the script will exit and prevent the parent script from kicking off a duplicate run.

+### Important Note:
+This doesn't work if a script is executed with something like `bash script.sh` as that launches a `bash` process as viewed in `ps` rather than directly launching a `script.sh` process.
+There's probably a better way to handle this sort of check, but I don't know what that is yet, so just don't launch your scripts that way lol.

 ## Usage
 1. Download the script with `git clone https://github.com/0xIronGoat/pid-checker.git`